 Tom Mix has his own star on the Hollywood Walk of Fame.
 In 1958, he was inducted into the Western Performers Hall of Fame at the The National Cowboy and Western Heritage Museum, Oklahoma City, Oklahoma.
 And at the 1987 Golden Boot program, Mix was the recipient of their In Memorial Award.

-The Family Search website (free) and Ancestry.com (subscription) have information on Tom Mix and family:
+The Family Search website (free), Ancestry.com (subscription), and the death certificate provide more on Tom Mix and family:

 - 1930 census: 50 year old Tom Mix (born Texas), 32 year old wife Pictoria [sic] (born New York), 8 year old daughter Thomasina (born California), 57 year old father-in-law Arthur Hanna-Foule (born England), and two servants are living in the Los Angeles area: https://familysearch.org/pal:/MM9.1.1/XCVS-CN4